 Download link: Vanilla Plus Shaders

 Here's another classic shader pack whose name might be familiar even if you've never used Minecraft shaders in your life.
-The venerable Chocapic13's Shaders pack still stands up today as one of the best options available for 1.16.5, thanks to its vibrant but pared-back style and its ability to run on a great deal of different rigs without too much trouble.
+The venerable Chocapic13's Shaders pack still stands up today as one of the best options available, thanks to its vibrant but pared-back style and its ability to run on a great deal of different rigs without too much trouble.

 For those looking to really test their Titan XPs with the eyecandiest of eyecandy, well, this probably won't knock your socks off like you're hoping.
 But Chocapic13's Shaders somehow create a more relaxing Minecraft than nearly any other shader pack I've tried (and I've tried a lot).
 There's something so serene about this particular combination of swaying leaves, gently shimmering waves, and soft, subtle lighting.